bmarley/RxRetroBus-seed/README.md

     Clients clients = new Clients(retrofitBuilder, bus);
 ```
 You'll need to either expose the clients and bus as static variables on the global App Object or use
-Dagger/Another DI injection to wire them into your classes.
+Dagger/Another DI injection framework to wire them into your classes.

 ### Annotations and Their Uses
 #### GenerateEvents